drivendataorg/zamba/docs/docs/models.md

 `european` was trained using data collected and annotated by partners at [The Max Planck Institute for Evolutionary Anthropology](https://www.eva.mpg.de/index.html).
 The data included camera trap videos from Hintenteiche bei Biesenbrow, Germany.

+### Default video loading configuration

 <!-- TODO: add link to yaml file><!-->

+**`european` requires that 16 frames be sampled from each video before running inference or training.** This is the default behavior if `european` is used, but must be added if you are passing in a custom [YAML configuration file](yaml-config.md) or using `zamba` as a Python package.

+predict_config:
+  data_directory: vids/
+  model_name: time_distributed